tayganr/purviewlab/modules/module10.md

 ## :loudspeaker: Introduction

-While Purview Studio is the default interface for Azure Purview, the underlying platform can be accessed via a set of APIs.
+While Purview Studio is the default interface for Microsoft Purview, the underlying platform can be accessed via a set of APIs.
 This opens up the possibility of a variety of scenarios including:

-  * Working with Azure Purview assets programmatically (e.g. bulk create/read/update/delete).
+  * Working with Microsoft Purview assets programmatically (e.g. bulk create/read/update/delete).
   * Adding support for other data sources beyond those supported out of the box.
   * Extending the lineage functionality to other ETL processes.
-  * Embedding Azure Purview asset data within custom user experiences.
+  * Embedding Microsoft Purview asset data within custom user experiences.
-  * Triggering Azure Purview scans to run off the back of a custom event.
+  * Triggering Microsoft Purview scans to run off the back of a custom event.

 The primary focus of this module is the **catalog** which is based on the open-source [Apache Atlas](https://atlas.apache.org/) project.
-Read below for more details on Apache Atlas and how it relates to Azure Purview.
+Read below for more details on Apache Atlas and how it relates to Microsoft Purview.

 ## :thinking: Prerequisites

 * An [Azure account](https://azure.microsoft.com/en-us/free/) with an active subscription.
-* An Azure Azure Purview account (see [module 01](../modules/module01.md)).
+* An Azure Microsoft Purview account (see [module 01](../modules/module01.md)).

 ## :hammer: Tools